zli79/SEP-Nets/README.md

 | ResNet-44 | 0.8380 0.9895     | 0.9006 0.9956     | 0.9283 0.9982     |
 | ResNet-56 | 0.4555 0.8322     | 0.9027 0.9957     | 0.9375 0.9977     |

+Then, we conducted the following experiments on CIFAR-10 dataset download from [Highway Network](https://github.com/flukeskywalker/highway-networks) using additional 4 pixels padded on each side of each image and with GCN preprocessed.